United Arab Emirates: Migrant workers

 Migrant workers in the UAE are not allowed to join trade unions or go on strike.
 Those who strike may risk prison and deportation, as seen in 2014 when dozens of workers were deported for striking.
 The International Trade Union Confederation has called on the United Nations to investigate evidence that thousands of migrant workers in the UAE are treated as slave labour.

 In 2019, an investigation performed by The Guardian revealed that thousands of migrant construction workers employed on infrastructure and building projects for the UAE's Expo 2020 exhibition were working in an unsafe environment.
 Some were even exposed to potentially fatal situations due to cardiovascular issues.
 Long hours in the sun made them vulnerable to heat strokes.

 A report in January 2020 highlighted that the employers in the United Arab Emirates have been exploiting the Indian labor and hiring them on tourist visas, which is easier and cheaper than work permits.
 These migrant workers are left open to labor abuse, where they also fear reporting exploitation due to their illegal status.
 Besides, the issue remains unknown as the visit visa data is not maintained in both the UAE and Indian migration and employment records.

 In a 22 July 2020 news piece, Reuters reported human rights groups as saying conditions had deteriorated because of the COVID-19 pandemic.
 Many migrant workers racked up debt and depended on the help of charities.
 The report cited salary delays and layoffs as a major risk, in addition to overcrowded living conditions, lack of support and problems linked with healthcare and sick pay.
 Reuters reported at least 200,000 workers, mostly from India but also from Pakistan, Bangladesh, the Philippines and Nepal, had been repatriated, according to their diplomatic missions.

 On 2 May 2020, the Consul General of India in Dubai, Vipul, confirmed that more than 150,000 Indians in the United Arab Emirates registered to be repatriated through the e-registration option provided by Indian consulates in the UAE.
-According to the figures, 25% applicants lost their jobs and nearly 15% were stranded in the country due to lockdown.
+According to the figures, 25% of applicants lost their jobs and nearly 15% were stranded in the country due to lockdown.
 Besides, 50% of the total applicants were from the state of Kerala, India.

 On 9 October 2020, The Telegraph reported that many migrant workers were left abandoned, as they lost their jobs amidst the tightening economy due to COVID-19.
-With no jobs and expired visas, many hived in parks under the city's glistening skyscrapers, appealing for repatriation flights home.
-White collar job workers were also threatened by the pandemic in the Emirates, as many UK expats returned home since the beginning of coronavirus.

 Various human rights organisations have raised serious concerns about the alleged abuse of migrant workers by major contractors organising Expo 2020.
 UAE's business solution provider German Pavilion is also held accountable for abusing migrant workers.

-Miscellaneous

-Dancing in public is illegal in the UAE.